JULIELab/JULIELab.github.io/Resources/index.md

 ## Corpora

-[GeneReg](GeneReg.html) - abstracts dealing with the regulation of gene expression in the model organism E. coli
+* [GeneReg](GeneReg.html) - abstracts dealing with the regulation of gene expression in the model organism E. coli

-[FSU-PRGE](FSU_PRGE.html) - The FSU PRotein GEne corpus
+* [FSU-PRGE](FSU_PRGE.html) - The FSU PRotein GEne corpus

+* [JSynCC](https://github.com/julielab/jsyncc) - Jena Synthetic Clinical Corpus

 ## Software

-[JCoRe NLP tool suite](JCoRe.html) - for the application purposes of semantic search, information extraction and text mining
+* [JCoRe NLP tool suite](JCoRe.html) - for the application purposes of semantic search, information extraction and text mining

-[UIMA type system](https://github.com/JULIELab/jcore-projects) - a annotation type system which covers formal document structure and document meta information as well as the linguistic levels of morphology, syntax and semantics
+* [UIMA type system](https://github.com/JULIELab/jcore-projects) - a annotation type system which covers formal document structure and document meta information as well as the linguistic levels of morphology, syntax and semantics

-GeNo - system for gene name normalization
+* GeNo - system for gene name normalization

 ## Models